 Transforming Your Classroom with National History Day

-Want your kids to love history?
+Want your students to love history?
 National History Day in Oklahoma helps connect students to the past by examining primary and secondary sources to develop their own interpretations.
-Once the research is complete, participants can use their skills to create a project in a variety of formats for competition at the district, state, and event national level.
+Once the research is complete, students can use their skills to create a project in a variety of formats for competition at the district, state, and national level.
 Along the way students will refine the skills necessary for success in school and in life.

 How does National History Day fit into your curriculum?

-NHD is an outstanding example of outcome-based or performance-based learning that addresses many Common Core objectives.
+In today's educational climate, with so much pressure from outside the classroom, many teachers are weary of fitting anything else into their curriculum.
+National History Day is a program that can be integrated into any social studies or history classroom, helping teachers expand and enrich their existing curriculum.
+NHD is an outstanding example of outcome-based or performance-based learning.
 Educators who teach research skills, engage students in higher-order thinking skills, and ask students to submit a project for assessment find NHD to be the perfect tool.
-NHD uses an annual theme to guide student research that provides a focus for teaching research and historical content in the classroom.
+NHD uses an annual theme to guide student research.
+This also gives a focus for teaching research and historical content in the classroom.
 Many teachers incorporate the theme into their everyday teaching, asking students to look for relationship to the theme in each classroom lesson.

 History Day Works: National Program Evaluation